trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

+  > Keep an eye also on this: _Secure implementations of the standard curves are theoretically possible but very hard._

   > In my opinion your main source of knowledge should be [The SafeCurves web site](https://safecurves.cr.yp.to/).
 This site reports security assessments of various specific curves.

   > For a SSL server certificate, an "elliptic curve" certificate will be used only with digital signatures (`ECDSA` algorithm).
 NGINX provides directive to specifies a curve for `ECDHE` ciphers (`ssl_ecdh_curve`).

   > `x25519` is a more secure (also with SafeCurves requirements) but slightly less compatible option.
 I think to maximise interoperability with existing browsers and servers, stick to `P-256` (`prime256v1`) and `P-384` (`secp384r1`) curves.
-Of course there's tons of different opinions about `P-256` and `P-384` curves.
+Of course there's tons of different opinions about them.

   > NSA Suite B says that NSA uses curves `P-256` and `P-384` (in OpenSSL, they are designated as, respectively, `prime256v1` and `secp384r1`).
 There is nothing wrong with `P-521`, except that it is, in practice, useless.
 Arguably, `P-384` is also useless, because the more efficient `P-256` curve already provides security that cannot be broken through accumulation of computing power.

   > Bernstein and Lange believe that the NIST curves are not optimal and there are better (more secure) curves that work just as fast, e.g. `x25519`.

-  > Keep an eye also on this: _Secure implementations of the standard curves are theoretically possible but very hard._

   > The SafeCurves say:
   >   - `NIST P-224`, `NIST P-256` and `NIST P-384` are **UNSAFE**